SkandanC/UWaterloo-Engineering-Coop-Guide/NANOENG/People profiles/SkandanC.md

 `If you want to be a nano researcher, ditch WaterlooWorks and go external (unless you are a junior).`

 If you chose this program, you would have done some research into the coop scenario of the program.
 If you did, you would know that there are a limited number of nano research coops on WaterlooWorks.
 There are also multiple nano cohorts applying to the same coops (not to mention the science faculty students).
-This results in very few research coops, and the its also always the same kind every term.
-To separate yourself from the crowd, you need to look at places noone usually looks at.
+This results in very few research coops, and  its also always the same kind every term.
+To separate yourself from the crowd, you need to search for jobs at places noone usually looks at.

 Nearly every university in North America does some version of nanotechnology research.
 From personal experience, a lot of them are already familiar with Waterloo's coop program.
 All it took from my side to get a coop externally, in other unis, is reach out to the professors and ask them if they have any openings.
 I got 3 coops this way, and I am sure you can do the same.